-For gastrointestinal upset, slippery elm works as a stomach soother; a natural type of kaopectate.
+For gastrointestinal upset, slippery elm works as a stomach soother; a natural type of Kaopectate.
 Because slippery elm has a significant mucilage content, it coats and lubricates the stomach lining, settling it down in the process.
-As such, slippery elm is often used to address dog ulcers, colitis, and other inflammatory bowel disorders.
+As such, slippery elm is often used to address canine ulcers, colitis, and other inflammatory bowel disorders.

-Slippery elm is high in fiber so it can help relieve both constipation and diarrhea in your dog.
+Slippery elm is high in fiber, so it can help relieve both constipation and diarrhea in your furry companion.
 It also alleviates vomiting and nausea in dogs who may be suffering from non-gastrointestinal diseases and ailments.

-For inflammatory conditions, slippery elm can relieve the inflammation of mucous membranes in dogs suffering from arthritis and joint issues, lungs diseases like asthma and bronchitis, and throat and kidney ailments.
+For inflammatory conditions, slippery elm can relieve the inflammation in dogs suffering from arthritis and joint issues, lung diseases like asthma and bronchitis, and throat and kidney ailments.

 This particular herb also soothes the bladder lining for dogs with cystitis and bladder infections, as the magnesium in slippery elm addresses elevated urinary pH and bacterial infections.